joinpursuit/AC_4_Web/units/fundamentals/lessons/map_filter_reduce/array_methods_update.md

 ### Working with Arrays

 The Array is JavaScript's only collection type.
 Arrays are everywhere and we use them often.
-Lucikly for us, JS already has some built-in array methods like, `map`, `filter`, `every` and `reduce`.
+Luckily for us, JS already has some built-in array methods like, `map`, `filter`, `every` and `reduce`.
 In this lesson we are going to learn how to use these methods.

 In this lesson we will be transforming array into new arrays.
 We will first do so using loops and statements.
 Then we will implement one of the functions, and then use it to solve the same problem without loops.
 We will also see how to combine `filter`, `map` and `reduce` to solve more complex problems.